Zanko-WRM/CNN-U-Net4DEM-Improvement/README.md

 - `testing.py`: Evaluates the trained model on test data, calculates performance metrics, and generates reconstructed output DEMs.

 - `evaluation.py`: Performs detailed evaluation and comparison of the enhanced DEM against reference DEM and GDEMs, including statistical analysis and visualization of results.

+# Get Started
+To set up and run the scripts, follow these steps:

+1. Install Required Packages:
+Install the required packages listed in the requirements.txt file: pip install -r requirements.txt

+2. Prepare the Input Data:
+After performing the necessary preprocessing for remote imagery data using ArcGIS Pro and SNAP software, stack all processed bands and indices into a single raster layer in the following order: GDEMs, Landsat 8 bands, indices from Landsat 8, Sentinel-2 bands, indices from Sentinel-2, Sentinel-1 bands, OSM layers, and the target 5-meter DEM.

+3. Set Configuration:
+Ensure all configuration settings and constants are correctly defined in config.py, including file paths, hyperparameters, and other key settings.

+4. Run Training and Hyperparameter Tuning:
+Execute the training.py script to train the model and perform hyperparameter tuning simultaneously: python training.py

+5. Run Model Over Test Area:
+Use the testing.py script to evaluate the trained model on the test area, calculate performance metrics, and generate reconstructed output DEMs: python testing.py

+6. Detailed Evaluation:
+Run the evaluation.py script for a detailed evaluation and comparison of the enhanced DEM against reference DEM and GDEMs, including statistical analysis and visualization of results: python evaluation.py